TokenEngineeringCommunity/website/docs/academy-welcome.md

 While QF is very powerful, it is sensitive to [Sybil Attacks](https://en.wikipedia.org/wiki/Quadratic_voting#Sybil_Attacks) and collusion strategies.
 Furthermore, like many social systems, it has been observed to exhibit the [Matthew Effect](https://en.wikipedia.org/wiki/Matthew_effect), a runaway effect of 'the rich get richer', which needs careful consideration in sustainable systems design.

-This is why Gitcoin and [BlockScience](https://block.science/), a leading engineering, R&D, and analytics firm specializing in complex systems, started a collaboration.
+This is why Gitcoin, TE Academy and [BlockScience](https://block.science/), a leading engineering, R&D, and analytics firm specializing in complex systems, started a collaboration.
 The goal is to [investigate the design of data-driven policy tools](https://medium.com/block-science/towards-computer-aided-governance-of-gitcoin-grants-730de7bcdbef) that can better respond to [QF sensitivities](https://medium.com/block-science/colluding-communities-or-new-markets-f64194a1b754).
 Moreover, the project aims to analyze emergent social dynamics and network formation to develop new algorithmic governance designs to secure the Gitcoin Grants ecosystem's healthiness.

 **In this research group, you'll**